Library Conduct Regulations

 - Removal or attempted removal of library materials or property from a library building or controlled area without authorization.

-- Mutilation of library materials or files by marking, underlining, removing pages or portions of pages, removing binding or staples, removing security devices, tampering electronically, or in any other way damaging or defacing library materials.
+- Mutilation of library materials or files by marking, underlining, removing pages or portions of pages, removing binding or staples, adding sticky notes, tabs or flags, removing security devices, tampering electronically, or in any other way damaging or defacing library materials.

 - Deliberately concealing or misfiling library materials in the library for the exclusive use of an individual or group.